 The term 'nixer' generally refers to unreported part-time works' income, that an individual undertakes, to relevant authorities such as Revenue.

 You work on a part-time basis and your employer has told you that your wages do not have to be "put through the books".
 Is the employer correct?

 No. Wages, even from a temporary or part-time job, must be put through the books for:

 You are in full-time PAYE employment and also have a part-time job.
 The employer in respect of your part-time job tells you that your wages do not have to be "put through the books" as you are working only part-time.
 Is the employer correct?

 No. Wages, even from a temporary or part-time job, must be put by the employer through the books for:

 You are in full-time PAYE employment and have a small business selling goods at markets, exhibitions and through the internet.
 Is the income from that small business taxable?

 Yes.
 Tax is payable on the profits from that business.

-You are a skilled worker in full-time PAYE employment and, unrelated to that job, you also do some 'moonlighting' cash jobs.
-Is the income from this 'moonlighting' taxable?
+You are a skilled worker in full-time PAYE employment and, unrelated to that job, you also do some work 'on the side' for cash.
+Is the income taxable?

 Yes.
-The moonlighting is a business and the profits from that business are fully taxable.
+Doing work 'on the side' is a business and the profits from that business are fully taxable.

 Can you pay the tax due on your side-line business via your PAYE job?